 A chocolate torte so easy that all you do is combine the ingredients in one bowl and bake.
 This is my kind of recipe!
-I had this delicious flourless chocolate torte a while back when we had hosted a Father’s Day Brunch and our friends Tracy and Carl had brought a decadent flourless chocolate cake for the party.
+I had this delicious flourless chocolate torte a while back when we had hosted a Father’s Day Brunch and our friends Tracy and Carl had brought a decadent flourless chocolate cake.
 It was so good that everyone devoured it!
-I’d been meaning to ask them for that recipe but just forgot until a couple of weeks ago when we met them for dinner at their new home and I recalled that chocolate cake.
+I’d been meaning to ask them for that recipe but just forgot until a couple of weeks ago when we met for dinner at their place and finally got the recipe!

-The recipe is from Goldenbarrel.com and though they call it a flourless chocolate cake I think it looks more like a chocolate torte, as it is dense and moist.
-The recipe uses coconut oil and honey instead of the traditional butter and sugar making this not only a flourless chocolate torte but dairy free too.
+The recipe is from Goldenbarrel.com and though they call it a flourless chocolate cake I think it looks more like a chocolate torte.
+It’s dense and moist, creamy and delicious.
+The creamy texture comes from the coconut oil and honey instead of the traditional butter and sugar making this not only a flourless chocolate torte but dairy free too.

 The best part of this recipe is all you do is combine the ingredients and bake.
 How easy is that?
 For an easy to make chocolate torte that is decadent and delicious give this outstanding recipe a try!